 The Cavaliers got off to a slow start in ACC play as they won only one of their first four and two of six conference contests.
-Virginia has won seven of its last 10 ACC games and much of the Cavaliers' recent success can be attributed to better defense.
-In UVa's last 10 ACC games (seven wins), the Cavaliers have held their opponent under 50 percent shooting from the field eight times.
+Virginia has won seven of its last 11 games against ACC opponents (including the ACC Tournament) and much of the Cavaliers' recent success can be attributed to better defense.
+In UVa's last 11 games (seven wins) against ACC opponents, the Cavaliers have held their opponent under 50 percent shooting from the field nine times.
 The only teams to shoot 50 percent against UVa were N.C.
 State (Feb.
 7) which shot 56.6 percent (30-53) from the floor and Maryland (Mar.
 3) which made 62.3 percent (38-61) of its field goal attempts.

-In its nine ACC wins, Virginia is holding its opponents to 46.3 percent shooting (245-529), while in seven conference losses, the Cavaliers' opponents are shooting 54.3 percent (222-409).
+In its nine wins against ACC teams, Virginia is holding its opponents to 46.3 percent shooting (245-529), while in eight losses to ACC foes (including the ACC Tournament), the Cavaliers' opponents are shooting 53.1 percent (250-471).

-The Cavaliers are 6-0 when they outshoot their ACC opponent and just 3-7 when they are outshot by their conference foes.
+The Cavaliers are 6-0 when they outshoot their ACC opponent and just 3-8 when they are outshot by their conference foes.

-On the season, UVa's ACC opponents are shooting 49.8 percent (467-938) from the field, down from the 55.1 percent the Cavaliers' first six conference opponents shot this season.
+On the season, UVa's ACC opponents are shooting 49.5 percent (495-1000) from the field, down from the 55.1 percent the Cavaliers' first six conference opponents shot this season.